 If a trucker at the wheel in an accident is suspected of drinking, he or she should be administered a field sobriety test at the scene and formally tested soon afterward.
 Anyone injured in a crash caused by a drunk or drinking semi-truck driver stands a good chance of recovering compensation for their injuries and other losses if they act promptly to seek experienced legal help.

-The Texas truck accident law firm of Herrman & Herrman, P.L.L.C., with offices in Corpus Christi, Corpus Christi South Side, Brownsville, McAllen, San Antonio, Houston, and Ft.
+The Corpus Christi truck accident law firm of Herrman & Herrman, P.L.L.C., with offices in Corpus Christi, Corpus Christi South Side, Brownsville, McAllen, San Antonio, Houston, and Ft.
 Worth, thoroughly investigates truck accidents in order to pursue maximum compensation for our clients.
 We have the resources, including a dedicated accident investigation team, to see truck crash cases through to their resolution.

 Contact us today at (361) 882-4357 for a free discussion about how we can help you, just as we have helped families from across the Rio Grande Valley recover financially from serious losses caused by negligent drivers.